Alfee123-web/Web-Development-Learning/README.md

 A hands-on journal of my journey through full-stack web development — built one project, one bug, and one "aha" moment at a time.

-I'm a B.Tech CSE student (BBDNITM Lucknow, Class of 2027) learning the MERN stack and backend fundamentals through real, working projects rather than just tutorials.
+I'm a B.Tech CSE student (BBDNIIT Lucknow, Class of 2027) learning the MERN stack and backend fundamentals through real, working projects rather than just tutorials.
 This repo is where that practice lives.

 ---

 ## 🚀 What's Inside

-This is a learning repository, so it's organized by topic/module as I work through each concept — from basic JavaScript to full backend systems with databases and templating engines.
+This is a learning repository, so it's organized by topic/module as I work through each concept — from basic JavaScript to full backend systems and modern frontend frameworks.

+### ⚛️ REACT
+Transitioning into dynamic, component-driven UI development using modern **React.js**.
+- **basic-react-app** — Understanding JSX, components, props, rendering logic, and structural foundation.
+- **react-states** — Deep dive into hooks (`useState`), state management, handling events, and making components interactive.

 ### 🔧 Middleware
 Deep dive into **Express.js middleware** — the request-response pipeline that powers real-world backend apps.